Product Inspector

 The Haden Cotswold is the colourful solo pick, aimed at buyers who want a softer kitchen style without moving into combi-microwave complexity.

-Guide price: about £60
+Guide price: £60

 Where to buy